 Designated Floating Holidays are: Memorial Day, Independence Day, and Labor Day; the College is partially open for business on these days.
 Each department will determine whether or not to close operations, and those that remain open will determine the appropriate staffing level, based on operational needs.

-Administration: If a benefits-eligible regularly scheduled staff member takes a Floating Holiday off, CTO will be used.
+Administration: If a benefits-eligible regularly scheduled staff member takes a Floating Holiday off, CTO must be recorded on the employee's timesheet.
 In offices that remain open on floating holidays, managers will work with staff to ensure adequate staffing.
 Staff members who work will be paid at their regular pay rates for the day.
-In offices that close on floating holidays, the expectation is that all employees will take the day off; advance management approval is required for exceptions.
+In offices that close on floating holidays, the expectation is that all employees will take the day off; advanced management approval is required for exceptions.

-Eligibility: Full- and part-time benefits-eligible staff are eligible for floating holidays.
+Eligibility: Most full- and part-time benefits-eligible staff (those that are eligible for CTO) are eligible for floating holidays.

 The designated Regular Holidays are: New Year's Day, Thanksgiving Day, the Friday after Thanksgiving, and generally, noon on Christmas Eve through midnight on New Year's Day.
 Regular holidays are confirmed by the president each year, and Human Resources will communicate the actual holiday shutdown dates to the campus community.